Responsive

 Breakpoints are defined mobile-first, using the values 480px, 800px, and 1120px.
 (No device-specific sizes are used.)

-To use these breakpoints in your own project with .scss, you can do so as follows:
+To use these breakpoints in your own SCSS files:

 @use '../path/to/node_modules/lism-css/scss/query' as query;